neerajtiwar/interview-prep/README.md

-This repository contains programmins interview questions and some solutions
+This repository contains programming interview questions and some solutions